Back to blog

 Landed Cost6 min read

-Landed Cost 101: What It Is and Why It Matters for Shopify Merchants
+Landed Cost 101: What It Is and Why It Matters

 Everything merchants need to know about landed cost — how it's calculated and why showing it at checkout reduces cart abandonment.